Tindalos/Lexicon/docs/Additions.md

 # Additions

-###### **Notice:** The Lexicon is experiencing technical hiccups due to various components for the compile process upgrading and being deprecated pretty much at whim and with spontaneous gl██ful abandon.
+###### **Notice:** The Lexicon is experiencing technical hicc█ps due to various components for the compile process upgrading and being deprecated pretty much at whim and with spontaneous gl██ful abandon.
 L█nks in particular are not being parsed correctly and directing to where they should.

 Added since publication: